-During the fiscal year. inflationary pressures persisted amidst geopolitical tensions and supply chain bottlenecks across all operating territories.
+During the fiscal year, inflationary pressures persisted amidst geopolitical tensions and supply chain bottlenecks across all operating territories.
 Supply chain challenges resulting from the global economic recovery and the negative effects of the geopolitical tensions between Russia and Ukraine on commodity prices fueled inflationary pressures in many countries globally.
 Inflation rose sharply in Jamaica and the Cayman Islands but was more moderate and delayed in Barbados, Bermuda, and Trinidad and Tobago (see figure 2).

 Jamaica, which has a floating exchange rate regime and therefore greater pass-through potential of imported inflation, experienced the sharpest rise in consumer prices relative to other operating territories, followed by Cayman, whose hot housing market drove prices higher.
 After months of a steady acceleration in inflation, consumer prices appeared to have peaked at 11.8% in April 2022 and declined to 9.3% by the end of our financial vear (September 2022).
 Despite the moderation, it remained firmly outside the Bank of Jamaica's (BOJ) 4% to 6% target range for the 14th consecutive month.
 Supply chain bottlenecks, though easing, have not returned to pre-pandemic levels.
-This, along with stronger demand for commodities amidst the widespread

-14. Jamaica is experiencing the largest hotel development boom in any one year.
-An additional 8,000 hotel rooms are in the pipeline at various stages of development and planning at a cost of about US\$2 billion (Source: Ministry of Tourism).
-In Barbados there are at least two new development projects, including Sam Lord's Castle Estate and Carlisle Bay development project, inclusive of five hotels (Source: Carlibbean Export development Agency).
+This, along with stronger demand for commodities amidst the widespread stages of development and planning at a cost of about US\$2 billion (Source: Ministry of Tourism).
+In Barbados there are at least two new development projects, including Sam Lord's Castle Estate and Carlisle Bay development project, inclusive of five hotels (Source: Caribbean Export development Agency).
 In Cayman there are at least five new resorts slated to open between 2023 and 2025 (Source: Travel Age West).
-15. EIA Forecast: Natural economic reopening, has sustained above-average commodity prices, particularly for food and energy.
-Additionally, higher energy prices translated into increased utility and transportation costs.